 The Seam resource bundle.
 The resource bundle is session scoped.
+The Seam resource bundle performs a depth-first search for keys in a list of Java resource bundles.

-resourceBundle.bundleName - the name of the bundle.
+• resourceBundle.bundleNames - the names of the Java resource bundles to search.
 Default to messages.